English | Français

 Meanwhile, under intense political pressure to secularize society, in informal discourse "feelings" have gradually become "emotional feelings," and nowadays, "emotions."
 The same forces have shifted the initial focus of Psychiatry and Psychology from the mind and soul to consciousness and the brain.
 At first, "psychiatry" was known as the medicine of the soul or spirit, etymologically evolving from the Greek words "psyche" - soul/spirit, and "iatry" - treatment.
 The concept of "psychology" has evolved from "psyche" - soul/spirit, and "logos", meaning speech or study in greek.
 Thus, until the end of the 19th century, "psychology" was known as a branch of "philosophy".

 Thus, because of endless controversies regarding the nature of emotions, it was only after 1844 that psychiatrists gradually imposed their treatment as a first-line intervention, and psychologists after 1892.
 Moreover, the first DSM wasn't published until 1952.
 When cognitive-behavioral models were first launched, their enthusiastic proponents assumed that intentional thoughts alone could control emotions and behavior.
-These models ridicule the concepts of the soul and the emotionally sensitive heart while emphasizing the brain as the probable source of all emotions.
-Although cognitive models are still popular, the main cognitive theories are only three of the 82 contemporary theories of behavior.
+These models ridicule the concepts of the soul, spirit, and emotionally sensitive heart while emphasizing the brain as the probable source of emotions.
+Although cognitive models are still popular, the main cognitive theories are only three of the 82 contemporary behavior theories.

 After the enthusiastic wave of cognitive models, the traditional concept of feelings has restored its popularity in light of the scientific recognition of several contemporary models of emotional behavior, particularly the somatic marker behavioral model developed in the early '90s by the American neuroscientist Prof. Dr. Antonio Damasio and Prof. Dr. Joseph LeDoux.
 Today's view of emotions is that they are experienced at four different but closely interrelated levels: the mental or psychological level, the physiological level (the chemistry of your body / brain), the somatic level (bodily emotional feelings), and the behavioral level.
 These complementary aspects are coherent and present in all human emotions.